UppaJung/personal-website-preview/content/posts/nametags/index.md

 ### Give attendees privacy and control over their identity

 The registration form makes transparent how the information you provide to event organizers on the registration form will be shared with other attendees when you don your name tag.
-If you don't like anything on your name tag, you can edit it.[^name-tag-abuse] For example, if you feel obligated to register for the event with the name on your government ID, but that name does not match your identity at the event, you can change what appears on the name tag.
-(Try it!)
+If you don't like anything on your name tag, you can edit it.[^name-tag-abuse] For example, if you feel obligated to register for the event with the name on your government ID, but that name does not match your identity at the event, you can change what appears on the name tag.[^not-safe-revealing-pronouns] (Try it!)

 ### Produce name tags that are readable and functional